 Research topics: parameter estimation problems in system identification and computer vision, model reconstruction in the presence of measurement noise

-In addition, I have been teaching several courses on introductory programming, databases and software design, and taken part in open- and closed-source projects.
+In addition, I taught several courses on introductory programming, databases and software design, and took part in open- and closed-source projects.

-I am an MSc graduate of Budapest University of Technology and Economics in major software engineering.
+I hold a Master's degree from the Budapest University of Technology and Economics in major software engineering and distributed systems, and specialization in enterprise technologies, declarative programming, data mining and web technologies.
 I concluded studies on June 19, 2007 with excellent results (rating 4.94 out of 5.00).

-Bilingual Diploma (English–Hungarian); excellent results (44 out of 45) in subjects English B HL, Economics HL, Physics HL, Mathematics HL, Hungarian SL and German B SL; Extended Essay and Theory of Knowledge Essay both qualified A.
+Bilingual Diploma (English–Hungarian); excellent results (44 out of 45, within top 0.5%) in subjects English B HL, Economics HL, Physics HL, Mathematics HL, Hungarian SL and German B SL; Extended Essay and Theory of Knowledge Essay both qualified A.

 As a two-year program student I attended IB courses between 2000 and 2002 and completed final examinations with outstanding results (44 out of 45 points) in subjects English, Economics, Physics, Mathematics (higher level), Hungarian and German (standard level).
-I am an awardee of English-Hungarian bilingual IB diploma.
+I was awarded an English-Hungarian bilingual IB diploma.
 My Theory of Knowledge essay and Extended Essay have been both graded A. PDF